DoD-Platform-One/bigbang/docs/guides/deployment_scenarios/quickstart.md

     # The above errors could be seen if you run the command too early
     # Give Big Bang some time to finish installing, then run the following command to check it's status

-    k get po -A
+    kubectl get po -A
     ```

-* If after running `k get po -A` (which is the shorthand of `kubectl get pods --all-namespaces`) you see something like the following, then you need to wait longer
+* If after running `kubectl get po -A` (which is the shorthand of `kubectl get pods --all-namespaces`) you see something like the following, then you need to wait longer

     ```console
     NAMESPACE           NAME                                                READY   STATUS              RESTARTS   AGE